 - Give your email a subject, complete your message, then send it

-- In the email compose field, enter the name of your group in the “To” field
+- Enter the name of your group in the “To” field

 With all those emails flying around, you’re bound to download duplicates of some files.
 This is why you need Gemini.